MicrosoftDocs/azure-docs/articles/cognitive-services/Computer-vision/Tutorials/storage-lab-tutorial.md

 ## Next steps

-There is much more that you could do to develop your Intellipix app and leverage Azure even further.
+There's much more that you could do to use Azure and develop your Intellipix app even further.
 For example, you could add support for authenticating users and deleting photos, and rather than force the user to wait for Cognitive Services to process a photo following an upload, you could use [Azure Functions](https://azure.microsoft.com/services/functions/?WT.mc_id=academiccontent-github-cxa) to call the Computer Vision API asynchronously each time an image is added to blob storage.
 You could also do any number of other Image Analysis operations on the image, outlined in the overview.

 > [!div class="nextstepaction"]
 > [Image Analysis overview](../overview-image-analysis.md)